5 Best Peptides for Weight Loss: Dosing, Evidence & What Actually Works

 • Cycle: 12-16 weeks with 4-week breaks

 Why before bed?
-Natural GH peaks during deep sleep.
-You’re amplifying a process that’s already happening.
-Some practitioners add a second injection upon waking, but this is more common for muscle-building goals than fat loss.
+Natural GH peaks during deep sleep, so you’re amplifying a process that’s already happening.
+Some practitioners add a second injection on waking, but that’s more common for muscle-building goals than fat loss.

 • Improved sleep quality within the first week